 Maxim’s name means “the greatest” in Russian.
 Fewer than 500 tigers like Maxim are now estimated to live in the wild in Russia.

 Smallest of the Zoo's Amur tigers.
-Zoya is an active and curious cub.
+Zoya is active and curious.
 She loves to play and practice her stalking behaviors.

-Zoya's name means "life" in Russian and was chosen by Facebook users during a two-week poll to name the cub.
+Zoya's name means "life" in Russian and was chosen by Facebook users during a two-week poll to name her.

 Look no further.
 Connect with our amazing animals and learn about the wild places they come from.